12th Wisconsin Legislature

 The Twelfth Wisconsin Legislature convened from January 12, 1859, to March 21, 1859, in regular session.

 Senators representing odd-numbered districts were newly elected for this session and were serving the first year of a two-year term.
 Assembly members were elected to a one-year term.
 Assembly members and even-numbered senators were elected in the general election of November 2, 1858.
 Senators representing even-numbered districts were serving the second year of their two-year term, having been elected in the general election held on November 3, 1857.

+The governor of Wisconsin during this entire term was Republican Alexander Randall, of Waukesha County, serving the second year of a two-year term, having won election in the 1857 Wisconsin gubernatorial election.